THE BABY MANUAL (with a section on newborns)

 Lotions and Creams.
 Do not use most lotions and creams on your baby’s skin.
 Most skin lotions and creams, even those designed for babies and the all-natural kinds, are toxic and clog up the skin badly.

-Mothers and fathers are a team.
+Also, mothers and fathers are always a team.
 Please always work as a team.
 Don’t push dad away.
 Too many mothers think they know everything and dad is just in the way, asking questions, wondering if he’s changing the diaper right, and so on.
 Work with him.
 Don’t push him away.
 Babies need his energy, his calm, his male odor, and everything about him.

 Please include dad in everything if you want a happy, healthy baby.
 Your baby really appreciates it when mother and father love and respect each other and cooperate wholeheartedly to raise the children.